Jimmymonster/logo_gen_data/README.md

+# Notice
+There is a better version of this repo easy to use here --> https://github.com/Jimmymonster/logo-gen_upgraded

 # Project Description
 This project generate logo data.
 I just copy the logo and place it at random frame on the video!!!